Rural area: Germany

 Germany is divided into 402 administrative districts, 295 rural districts and 107 urban districts.
 As one of the largest agricultural producers in the European Union, more than half of Germany's territory which is almost 19 million hectares, is used for farming, and located in the rural areas.
 Almost 10% of people in Germany have jobs related to the agricultural, forest and fisheries sectors; approximately a fifth of them are employed in the primary production.
 Since there is a policy of equal living conditions, people see rural areas as equivalent as urban areas.
 Village renewal is an approach to develop countryside and supports the challenges faced in the process of it.

 United Kingdom

-In Britain, "rural" is defined by the government Department for Environment, Food and Rural Affairs (DEFRA), using population data from the latest census, such as the United Kingdom Census 2001.
+In Britain, there are various definitions of a rural area.
+"Rural" is defined by the UK Department for Environment, Food and Rural Affairs (DEFRA), using population data from the latest census, such as the United Kingdom Census 2001.
 These definitions have various grades, but the upper point is any local government area with more than 26% of its population living in a rural settlement or market town ("market town" being defined as any settlement which has permission to hold a street market).
 A number of measures are in place to protect the British countryside, including green belts.